eodas/kiosk/README.md

 The power of the IoT (Internet of Things) device increases greatly when business process (jBPM) can use them to provide information about our real-world as well as execute IoT devices as part of our business process.
 The jBPM-BPMN modular allow us to define both the business processes and IoT devices behavior at the same time using one diagram.
-With Arduino Tron adding Drools-jBPM to IoT, we make the IoT devices "smart".
+With Raspberry Pi IoT Tron adding Drools-jBPM to IoT, we make the IoT devices "smart".
 Moving beyond just collecting IoT data and transitioning, to leveraging the new wealth of IoT data, to improving the SMART decision making is the key.
-The Executive Order Arduino Tron AI-IoTBPMServer will help these IoT devices, environments, and products to self-monitor, self-diagnose and eventually, self-direct.
+The Executive Order Raspberry Pi IoT Tron AI-IoTBPMServer will help these IoT devices, environments, and products to self-monitor, self-diagnose and eventually, self-direct.

-Arduino Tron allows you to send IoT sensor data and information directly to the AI-IoTBPMServer Drools-jBPM Expert System from the Arduino device.
+Raspberry Pi IoT Tron allows you to send IoT sensor data and information directly to the AI-IoTBPMServer Drools-jBPM Expert System from the aspberry Pi device.
 This provides a very lite streamline IoT to Drools-jBPM (Business Process Management) application process with sensor and GPS positioning information.
-Executive Order Arduino Tron - This quick guide will help you install and configure the Arduino Tron - Executive Order Sensor Processor System components.
+Executive Order Raspberry Pi IoT Tron - This quick guide will help you install and configure the Raspberry Pi IoT Tron - Executive Order Sensor Processor System components.

 - Executive Order Corporation
 - Copyright - 1978, 2019: Executive Order Corporation, All Rights Reserved